 Use Fans as Ventilation for Fumes

 The chemical process used in print and film development is going to be toxic and should not be used unless it is in a well-ventilated area.
 If you aren’t already familiar, this article I wrote about the toxicity of darkroom chemicals and how to store them will be helpful.
-If you want to develop film and make prints in the darkroom in a safer and more environmentally friendly way see this article.
+Read this article if you are interested in learning to develop film and make prints in the darkroom in a safer and more environmentally friendly

 Some think that a standard bathroom exhaust fan can remove all the pollutants but, that isn’t true.
 Choose a powerful and compact fan for this this reason.
 If the garage serves a dual purpose, you need a fan that is capable of being moved and stored.